awostenberg/symmetrical-guide/docs/ch10-rendering-github-users.md

 Minimal for this? assert it contains..Name anywhere in there pass.

 But //fails sapiential testing ..
 I am not seeing that table in brave; firefox?
 I do.
 Now, I seeit ugly, in brave.
+Refresh.
+See it prettier, in brave.